The Indecomposable Solutions of Linear Congruences: Indecomposable Solutions

-Let $n \in \N_1$, $a = (a_1, \ldots, a_n) \in \N^n$.
-An obvious algorithm for finding the indecomposable solutions $x \in \N^n$ of the linear congruence {\bf (A)} works as follows: \begin{enumerate} \item Given a finite subset $\mathcal{D} \subseteq \N^n$ that is guaranteed to contain all indecomposable solutions, enumerate all vectors $> 0$ in $\mathcal{D}$. \item Test each vector whether it satisfies {\bf (A)} to get the list of all solutions $> 0$ in $\mathcal{D}$. \item Eliminate all vectors from the list that are not minimal. \end{enumerate} Since subtracting $m$ from a coordinate $> m$ of a solution yields another solution, indecomposable solutions have all their coordinates $\leq m$.
-Thus the first natural candidate for $\mathcal{D}$ is the ``hypercube''
+A naive algorithm for finding the indecomposable solutions $x \in \N^n$ of the linear congruence starts with a finite subset $\mathcal{D} \subseteq \N^n$ that is guaranteed to contain all indecomposable solutions, checks the vectors in $\mathcal{D}$ whether they solve the congruence, and reduces the list of solutions to the indecomposable elements.
+The number of integer points in $\mathcal{D}$ is a coarse upper bound, the number of special solutions as in (II), a coarse lower bound for the number of indecomposable solutions.

-The following theorem (from \cite{TIN2}) gives a bound on the set of indecomposable solutions of {\bf (A)} that improves the trivial bound $x_i \leq m$ (and thereby reduces the search space from a hypercube to a simplex, or the bound for the maximum norm $\|\bullet\|_{\infty}$ to a bound for the sum norm $\|\bullet\|_1$).